-Areas of Research: headache and pregnancy, headache procedures, new daily-persistent headache, unusual primary and secondary headache disorders, unusual forms of migraine aura, neurologic and headache education
+Areas of Research: headache and pregnancy, headache procedures, new daily-persistent headache, unusual primary and secondary headache disorders, unusual forms of migraine aura, neurologic and headache education, social media

 He is a member of the International Headache Society, and a Fellow of the American Academy of Neurology and the American Headache Society (AHS), where he is also a member-at-large on the Board of Directors and past chair of the Procedural Headache Medicine section.
 He reviews for many journals including Neurology, Cephalalgia, Headache, Cochrane Reviews, and the New England Journal of Medicine.
-He is an associate editor for Headache where he also is the Resident and Fellow section co-editor, section editor for Current Pain and Headache Reports and the Journal of Musculoskeletal Pain, and is on the Board of Directors of the New York State Neurological Society.
+He is an associate editor for Headache where he also is the Resident and Fellow section co-editor, and a section editor for Current Pain and Headache Reports.
+He serves on the Board of Directors of the New York State Neurological Society.
 He has served as lead editor for the book Headache in the “Neurology In Practice” series, and has published widely on topics including headache procedures, headache in pregnancy and the elderly, new daily-persistent headache, unusual primary and secondary headache disorders, unusual forms of migraine aura, and neurologic education.
-He was granted the 2015 Members’ Choice award for the best publication in the journal Headache as voted on by the American Headache Society membership for leading an expert consensus statement on trigger point injections for headache disorders.
+He has won awards including the Members’ Choice award for the best publication in the journal Headache, the Above and Beyond award from the American Headache Society, and an AB Baker Teacher Recognition Award from the American Academy of Neurology.

 A. Original Communications in Reviewed Journals